Assessing the overall and partial causal well-specification of nonlinear additive noise models: Causal well-specification in population

 \end{assb} This means that there are no unobservable dependencies on null sets of the observational distribution which is natural to assume except for pathological data.
 In general, independence only implies the latter equality for almost all $\mathbf{z}_B, \mathbf{z}'_B, \mathbf{z}_C$.
+A counterexample to \ref{ass:indep} would be the following SCM with continuous and univariate components $Z_A$, $Z_B$, and $Z_C$